framsouza/eck-saml-hot-warm-cold/README.md

                   elasticsearch.k8s.elastic.co/cluster-name: elastic-prd
               topologyKey: "kubernetes.io/hostname"
 ```
-The affinity feature restrict scheduling pods in a group of Kubernetes nodes based on labels.Node affinity is conceptually similar to nodeSelector which defined which nodes your pod will be scheduled on based on the label. nodeAffinity greatly extends the types of constrains you can express using enhancements labels. _podAntiAffinity_ will prevent scheduling Elasticsearch nodes on the same host.
+The affinity feature restrict scheduling pods in a group of Kubernetes nodes based on labels.
+Node affinity is conceptually similar to nodeSelector that defines which node the pod will be scheduled based on the label. *nodeAffinity* greatly extends the types of constrains you can express using enhancements labels. *podAntiAffinity* will prevent scheduling Elasticsearch nodes on the same host.

 podAffinity & nodeAffinity are using requiredDuringSchedulingIgnoredDuringExecution affinity type.
-That means, a hard limit which rules must be met for a pod to be scheduled in a node.
+That means, a hard limit that rules must be met for a pod to be scheduled in a node.
 In this example, we're defining the following: "only run the pod on nodes in the  zone europe-west1-b".
 The _nodeSelector_ will be match with the Kubernetes Label you are using at the node, in this case _type: hot_.

 ### Containers definition